Medically reviewed by Patrick Carroll, MD

 Does that mean it doesn’t do these things?
 Not necessarily.
 The scientific process is a long one.
 Proving a supplement has certain benefits takes time, effort and attention from scientists.
 These unproven benefits just haven’t received that (yet).

-And of course, those are only some of the current claims about collagen not backed by science.
+And of course, those are only of the current claims about collagen not backed by science.
 We're sure if we looked a little harder, we'd find a ton of other unverifiable claims about collagen supplementation.

 You may hear of people who have experienced positive but yet-unproven benefits with collagen supplements.
 Maybe they’ve noticed a better night’s sleep or easier weight loss, and good for them!
 But until these benefits are proved out in a scientific setting, their experiences are personal and anecdotal.